See eRank in Action

 Naturally, if you are a vintage seller, this is perfect for spotting trends and what’s hot right now.
 But don’t skip this category just because what you list isn’t vintage!
 For example, I make needle-felted sculptures.
 I list them in Art and Collectibles.

 Yet I find this category really useful.
 When I look through Vintage, I might see searches for bunny rabbit figurine or squirrel figurine, for example.
 This gives me an idea of what animals might be popular just now.
 Super useful too is noticing that both of these searches have the word figurine.
 This tells me that figurine is a term shoppers are using now.
-Subsequently, I could pop over to eRank’s Compare Keywords tool to compare it with other words I use, like ornament and sculpture.
+Subsequently, I could pop over to eRank’s Bulk Keyword tool to compare it with other words I use, like ornament and sculpture.

 Getting ideas for product research

 Another reason I scroll through Pet Supplies is to see which animals are popular.
 Of course I see dog, cat, horse because they are always popular.
-And ranked 27th, rat is still high.
-Skimming through, I spot a couple of searches containing guinea pig.
+An interesting find is jumping spider, which pops up multiple times.
+I can just type spider into the filter to see how many made the Top 100.

 Seasonality and Keywords